chihlinwei/ArgentinaSSP126/tutorials/tute1.md

 ![](tute1_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-Here, we combine the four panels above to demonstrate the years when climate changes for export POC flux, dissolved oxygen, pH, and temperature simultaneously exceed twice the historical variability.
+We can combine the four panels above to demonstrate the years when climate changes for export POC flux, dissolved oxygen, pH, and temperature simultaneously exceed twice the historical variability.